justcoded/web-starter-kit/README.md

 ## Images copy and minify

 In our WSK by default in [development and build (production) mode](#commands), task `build-images` only copy images.
 For minify images used [gulp-imagemin](https://github.com/sindresorhus/gulp-imagemin).
-If you want to minify your images in production mode, please switch option `buildImages.isImageMin = true` in `gulp-config.js`.
+If you want to minify your images in build (production) mode, please switch option `buildImages.isImageMin = true` in `gulp-config.js`.

 ## Tasks